Learn how to draw a Cicada with an easy step by step tutorial. They have a cycle of emerging from the ground every 17 years.

 Cicada Coloring Page

 - Drawing Paper.
 This is the good stuff you can buy in bulk for a good price.

-- Watercolor paint, I like this liquid brand*
+- Pencils.
+I like how this brand always makes nice dark lines.

 - Add oval body below.

-- Draw front segmented legs.
+- Draw front pair of segmented legs.

-- Add middle and back legs.
+- Add a middle pair of segmented legs.